ehealthsuisse/EPR-by-example/files/ProvideAndRegister.md

 **[Annex 3](https://www.bag.admin.ch/dam/bag/de/dokumente/nat-gesundheitsstrategien/strategie-ehealth/gesetzgebung-elektronisches-patientendossier/dokumente/04-epdv-edi-anhang-3-de.pdf.download.pdf/04_EPDV-EDI%20Anhang%203_DE.pdf)**
 of the ordinances of the Swiss electronic patient dossier.

 A request message is quite lengthy.
-A listing with abbrevations used in the step by step interpretation below is found **[here](../samples/ITI-41_request.xml)**.
+A listing with abrevations used in the step by step interpretation below is found **[here](../samples/ITI-41_request.xml)**.
 The raw version of the request message may be found **[here](../samples/ITI-41_request.xml)**.

 ### Message Interpretation

 *TODO* add the originalProvider to the request message.

 The request message is not very complex, but lengthy due to the genericity of the ebXML standard.
 Therefore the following step by step interpretation may be of help to interpret the response.

 The SOAP *Header* element conveys the following information:

-- *To* element: The URL of the provide an register document set service.
+- *To* element: The URL of the provide and register document set service.
 - *MessageID* element: a UUID of the message.
 - *Action* element: The SOAP action identifier of the request as defined in the IHE ITI Technical Framework.
 - *Security* element: The Web Service Security header as defined in the **[WS Security](http://docs.oasis-open.org/wss-m/wss/v1.1.1/os/wss-SOAPMessageSecurity-v1.1.1-os.html)** specification.
 This element conveys the XUA Assertion used for